ShipChain/engine/README.md

 #### Unsubscribe

 Remove an existing Event Subscription.
 The Event Subscription will no longer be restarted when Engine restarts.
-The only parameters are the specific Project and the URL of an existing Subscription.
+The required parameters are the specific Project, URL, and Version of an existing Subscription.

 ```JSON